Information regarding browser or device support

 What happens if you file using the wrong filing status?

 You always want to make sure your tax return is as accurate as possible.
 Making an error will only delay your refund and could result in penalties and added interest.
-You want to make sure you are claiming all the deductions and credits, so you can pay the lowest taxes or get the biggest refund.
+And, you want to make sure you are claiming all the deductions and credits, so you can pay the lowest taxes or get the biggest refund.

 No matter what filing status you choose, our Tax Pros are here for you, during tax time and throughout the year.
 Find a local Tax Pro today.